0LNetworkCommunity/libra-legacy-v6/config/management/0L-README.md

 DO NOT LOSE THE MNEMONIC.
 SAVE IT IN YOUR PASSWORD VAULT.
 WRITE IT ON PAPER NOW.

 ## Include account data in ol-miner.toml
-There is a template for ol-miner.toml in /ol-miner/ update it with the auth key that you generated as part of the credentials in the previous step.
+There is a template for miner.toml in /miner/ update it with the auth key that you generated as part of the credentials in the previous step.

 ## Mine one proof, your miner's genesis proof.
 This will take at least 10 minutes.
 The current version of the program will stop on its own when one block has been completed.

 ```
-libra/ol-miner $
+libra/miner $
-ol-miner/ cargo run start
+miner/ cargo run start
 ```

 You will be prompted to enter your mnemonic.